Community Injury Prevention Program

 Hemorrhage is the number one cause of preventable death in penetrating trauma.
 Early hemorrhage control is necessary to increase the survivability of any victim, including law enforcement whose priority is to stop or isolate the event.
 After completing tourniquet trainings, several first responders have saved lives through tourniquet application following a motor vehicle crash, underscoring the necessity of tourniquet training for law enforcement and the general public, much like CPR is for cardiac arrest.

-Click here to learn more about UMC's tourniquet training course and to download the registration form.
+Click here to learn more about University Medical Center's tourniquet training course and to download the registration form.

 Stop the Bleed program

-UMC has been a pioneer in injury prevention and lifesaving techniques.
+University Medical Center has been a pioneer in injury prevention and lifesaving

-Part of this effort is our commitment to the Department of Homeland Security
+techniques.
+Part of this effort is our commitment to the Department of

 Click here for more information about this life-saving campaign.
-The Stop the Bleed program at UMC is a joint venture with LSU Health New Orleans and the Tulane University School of Medicine.
+The Stop the Bleed program at University Medical Center is a joint venture with LSU Health New Orleans and the Tulane University School of Medicine.

 When: Once a month

-CLICK HERE to register for a Stop the Bleed class at UMC.
+CLICK HERE to register for a Stop the Bleed class at University Medical Center.